lbrenman/traefik-codespace/README.md

 Pre-provisioned with Prometheus as a datasource.
 Go to **Explore** and query `traefik_http_requests_total` to see live Traefik traffic metrics.

 **Note:** `GF_SERVER_ROOT_URL` is set automatically to your Codespace URL by `setup.sh`.
 If you recreate the Codespace, the URL updates automatically.

+#### Query

+Select and Hit Run query and you'll see daya

+traefik_router_requests_total
+traefik_router_request_duration_seconds_bucket — response time histogram
+traefik_service_requests_total — by service
+traefik_entrypoint_requests_total — total traffic through port 80

+#### Dashboard

+* Click Dashboards in the left sidebar
+* Click the New button (top right) → Import
+* In the "Find and import dashboards" field, type 17347
+* Click Load
+* On the next screen, select Prometheus from the datasource dropdown
+* Click Import

+You'll get a full pre-built dashboard with request rates, response times, error rates, and per-router breakdowns — all using the correct Traefik v3 metric names.

 ### Portainer — port 9000
 Access via the port 9000 Codespaces URL.
 Set admin password on first visit.